Updated February 2019

 Be prepared to see more blood than you’ve ever seen in your life.
 Your bathroom floor will look like a murder scene from Psycho.
 You will feel sorry for the poor bastard who has to clean up after you.
 Sorry, janitors.
 I hope you get paid a LOT.

 You will also be outfitted with the finest mesh underwear that healthcare has to offer.
 But wait, there’s more!
-Call right now and they’ll thrown in 2 gigantic maxi pads and a huge ice pack.
+Call right now and they’ll thrown in two gigantic maxi pads and a huge ice pack.
 This ice pack will become your best friend over the next two days.
 You should also know that you will have no bladder control whatsoever.
 Did I mention the giant maxi-pads?
 Verrrry handy.
 I asked them to keep my catheter in for a few hours so I wouldn’t have to get up.
 Lay-zeeeee, yup!